Av0c/django_rest/README.md

 # CryptoCurrency Portfolio Manager

-A Django project implementing the *REST_FRAMEWORK*
+A Django project implementing the **REST_FRAMEWORK** that allows a group to share and manage their cryptocurrency trading portfolios.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will (hopefully) get you up and running the project in no time :)

 ### Prerequisites

-What things you need to install the software and how to install them
+This project was developed with Django using the Django_REST_framework.
+Make sure you have installed.

+Version number:
+- djangorestframework==3.7.7
+- Django==2.0.1

+(Lower version will probably works but it's recommend to get the latest version)

 ```
-Give examples
+pip install django
+pip install djangorestframework
 ```

 ### Installing